chathurangat/recruitment-manager/README.md

 recruitment-manager
 ===================

-this application will auomate the whole HR recruitment process from application submission to employee recruitment.
+this application will automate the whole HR recruitment process from application submission to employee recruitment.

+just enter the dns entry into your hosts file sudo vi /etc/hosts xxx.xxx.xxx.xxx	rec.admin.hsenidmobile.com